wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/3-deploy-cloud-app-security.md

 #### To set admin notifications:

-1. In the **Cloud App Security** dashboard, select the user icon on the far right end of the navigation bar at the top of the screen.
+1. In the **Defender for Cloud Apps** dashboard, select the user icon on the far right end of the navigation bar at the top of the screen.
 In the user name window that appears, select the **gear (User settings)** icon.
 2. On the **User settings** page, select **Notifications.**
 3. In the **Notifications** pane, configure the methods you want to set for system notifications.
 4. Select **Save**.